 Stability liabilities can interfere with shelf life, dosing flexibility, and delivery route, impacting clinical and commercial strategy.

 Analytical characterization during CMC includes methods such as SEC, IEX, HIC, icIEF, and forced degradation studies across thermal, pH, oxidative, and photostress conditions.
-At this point, any design change will require bridging studies or additional toxicology testing, introducing substantial delays.
+At this point, any design change will require bridging studies or additional toxicology testing, delaying clinical development of the antibody drug.

 High-risk features include:

-Asn-Gly (NG) and Asp-Gly (DG) motifs - associated with deamidation and isomerization
+Asn-Gly (NG) and Asp-Gly (DG) motifs - associated with deamidation and Asp isomerization

 Unpaired cysteine residues - prone to oxidation and aggregation

-Surface hydrophobic patches - increase viscosity and self-association
+Surface hydrophobic patches regions - increase protein aggregation and impact viscosity behavior

-N-glycosylation sites in variable domains - can create heterogeneity and affect immunogenicity
+N-glycosylation sites in variable domains - that contribute to charge heterogeneity

 Computational tools such as CamSol, AggScore, and SAP assess hydrophobicity, solubility, and aggregation risk from sequence or structure inputs.
 Machine learning models trained on antibody datasets now predict PTM susceptibility and folding stability with increasing accuracy.
 These predictions can guide engineering strategies to mitigate liabilities while preserving binding function.

-Developability criteria are not fixed; they are determined by the intended clinical use of the antibody.
-Factors such as dosage, administration route, and formulation volume inform the thresholds for acceptable solubility, viscosity, and stability.
+Developability criteria are not fixed; they are determined by the intended clinical use of the therapeutic antibody.
+Factors such as dosage, administration route, and formulation volume inform the thresholds for physicochemical properties, including solubility, viscosity, and stability of biophysical properties.

 For example: